reTHINK-project/dev-catalogue/doc/getting_started/usage_guide.md

--usehttp            | change protocol of generated sourcePackageURLs to http (otherwise, https is used) -lifetime, -t       | set the time between client updates (default = 60) -endpoint, -e       | set Catalogue Database endpoint name -v                  | increase logging level to DEBUG
+-usehttp            | change protocol of generated sourcePackageURLs to http (otherwise, https is used) -lifetime, -t       | set the time between client updates (default = 60) -endpoint, -e       | set Catalogue Database endpoint name -v, -vv             | increase logging level

 If you run the Catalogue Database without launch arguments, it tries to connect to the Catalogue Broker on localhost:5683 by default,